SaichandFD/SFMovieDBSearch/ReadMe.md

 4. User can request a detail view of the movie by pressing on a the result  item.
 5. Showing the details of the movie, with the poster of the movie on big size
 6. You can favorite/unfavorite from Details page
 7. Attached Video for reference.
-(Demo Video.mp4)
+(AppFlow.mp4)